-As part of the Board's discount control management policy, a total of 794,867 shares were repurchased by the Company during the year to be held in treasury, at an average discount of 6.5% to the prevailing diluted ex income net asset value per share.
-256,832 of these shares were subsequently reissued from treasury at share prices that equated to an average discount 2.9% to the prevailing diluted cum income net asset value per share.
-As at 31 March 2016 there were 198,975 shares held in treasury.
-Shareholder approval to renew the authority to buy-back ordinary shares will be sought at the Annual General Meeting.
+As part of the Board's discount control management policy, a total of 1,425,062 shares were repurchased by the Company during the year to be held in treasury, at an average discount of 6.9% to the prevailing diluted ex income net asset value per share.
+291,295 of these shares were subsequently reissued from treasury at share prices that equated to an average discount 2.7% to the prevailing diluted cum income net asset value per share.
+As at 31 March 2017 there were no shares held in treasury.
+Shareholder approval to renew the authority to buy-back shares will be sought at the Annual General Meeting.
 The execution and timing of any share buy-back will continue to be at the absolute discretion of the Board.

-Any shares held in treasury on 21 September 2016, the date of this year's Annual General Meeting, will be cancelled.
-339,060 shares held in treasury were cancelled on 24 September 2015, shortly after the date of last year's Annual General Meeting.
+Any shares held in treasury on 14 September 2017, the date of this year's Annual General Meeting, will be cancelled.
+1,332,742 shares held in treasury (comprising shares both held in treasury at the beginning of the year and shares repurchased during the year to date) were cancelled on 27 September 2016, shortly after the date of last year's Annual General Meeting.